Berlin Film Festival taking place in person despite pandemic

 The festival’s opening film will be “Peter von Kant” by French film director and screenwriter Francois Ozon.
 The movie is a a free interpretation of Rainer Werner Fassbinder’s film “The Bitter Tears of Petra von Kant.”

-The film which stars Denis Ménochet, Isabelle Adjani and Hanna Schygulla is part of the festival’s international competition and will celebrate its world premiere on Feb.
-10, the organizers said in a statement.
+The film, which stars Denis Ménochet, Isabelle Adjani and Hanna Schygulla, is part of the festival’s international competition and will celebrate its world premiere on Feb.
+10, the organizers said.

-The festival’s jury will be headed by American filmmaker M. Night Shyamalan.

-“Huppert is one of the most versatile actors in the world and has played an impressive range of characters in almost 150 cinema and television productions,” the festival management wrote when it announced the nomination.
+“Huppert is one of the most versatile actors in the world and has played an impressive range of characters in almost 150 cinema and television productions,” the festival management said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.